-- Six generations after the fall and long after Cain was made a wanderer, one of his descendants make this statement. - Lamech said to his wives, "Adah and Zillah, listen to me; wives of Lamech, hear my words.
-I have killed a man for wounding me, a young man for injuring me.
-If Cain is avenged seven times, then Lamech seventy-seven times."
+- Six generations after the fall and long after Cain was made a wanderer, one of his descendants made this statement. - Lamech said to his wives, - "I have killed a man for wounding me, a young man for injuring me. - If Cain is avenged seven times, then Lamech seventy-seven times."
 (Gen 4:23-24 NIV)